jkboyce/jprime/README.md

 Prime [siteswap](https://en.wikipedia.org/wiki/Siteswap) patterns are those which cannot be expressed as compositions (concatenations) of shorter patterns.
 This is most easily understood by looking at siteswaps as paths on an associated "state diagram" graph.
 (The Wikipedia article shows an example state graph for 3 objects and maximum throw value of 5.)
 Valid siteswaps are closed paths (circuits) in the associated state graph.
 Prime patterns then correpond to *cycles* in the graph, i.e. circuits that visit each state in the pattern only once.

-`jprime` searches the juggling state graph for patterns, using efficiency tricks to speed up the search.
+`jprime` searches the juggling state graph for prime patterns, using efficiency tricks to speed up the search.
 The search is done in parallel using a work-stealing scheme to distribute the search across multiple execution threads.

 ## Finding the longest prime patterns in $(N, H)$